kcartlidge/nodice/README.md

 This will give an output of:

-	Person ID 9 - You have permission to this area.
+	Person ID 9 in area 'admin' - You have permission to this area.
-	Person ID 10 - Sorry, you cannot access this area.
+	Person ID 10 in area 'admin' - Sorry, you cannot access this area.

 How this works is straightforward.